PixelsCamp/pixels_camp_2016_talks/personality-hacking-with-node-nlp-and-houdini.md

 He is a graduate engineer, with art school training in illustration, and experience leading both UX design, and development teams for projects in telecoms, finance and retail.

-In his current job, Anton leads a digital creative team, producing case study apps and projects on IBM's cloud platform and the services it offers - for sharing with corporate clients, analysts and the tech community.
+In his current role at IBM, Anton leads a digital creative team, producing case study apps and projects on IBM's cloud platform and the services it offers - for sharing with corporate clients, analysts and the tech community.

 Anton is also a regular speaker at international software design and development conferences.